open-telemetry/opentelemetry.io/content/en/blog/2024/go-contrib-removal.md

 cSpell:ignore: aws Benedetti Fabrizio Ferri gopkg labstack macaron moduled otelaws otelecho otellambda otelmacaron otelmongo otelmux
 ---

-The Go SIG will remove Contrib modules that lack code owners.
+The Go SIG will remove contrib modules that lack code owners.
 For each module, the removal is planned for no sooner than August 21, 2024, unless a code owner is found.
 The list includes the following modules: